 In March 2021, the Company completed a \$7.0 million private placement of Debentures (see Note 10 to our audited consolidated financial statements).
 The Debentures contained certain embedded features that were assessed for derivative accounting pursuant to ASC 815.
 Pursuant to ASC 815, we accounted for the conversion feature as derivative liability and recorded the embedded conversion feature at fair value and adjust the instrument to fair value at each reporting with the difference recorded in earnings.
 The conversion feature was initially measured and at each reporting period using a scenario-based valuation method using a Monte Carlo model.
 Significant estimates are required to determine expected volatility and risk-free interest rate.
 The Company determines these assumptions mainly by reference to historical experience.

 Recently Issued Accounting Pronouncements

-A description of recently issued accounting pronouncements that may potentially impact our financial position and results of operations is disclosed in Note 2 to our audited consolidated financial statements appearing at the end of this Registration Statement.
+A description of recently issued accounting pronouncements that may potentially impact our financial position and results of operations is disclosed in Note 2 to the accompanying unaudited condensed consolidated financial statements.